 The Club was formed in 1985 and attracted members of the Rotary Club of Oxted & Limpsfield for whom lunch time meetings were inconvenient.
-Titsey & District celebrated its twenty fifth anniversary on the 19th June 2010.
+Titsey & District will be celebrating its 30th anniversary on the 19th June 2015.

 The historic village of Titsey, from which our club takes its name, is situated at the foot of the North Downs on the Kent and Surrey border.
 We meet at the Carpenters Arms, Tally Road, Limpsfield Chart, RH8 0TG (turn right signposted Crockham Hill and Edenbridge, just after traffic lights as you leave Oxted going east on A25) where we meet every Wednesday evening at 7.30pm for 8.00pm.
-If you would like to visit us on one of club nights, arrange a raid from another club, or enquire about membership of our club, please call the Titsey Club Secretary (Brian Lemasurier) on 01883 370432.
+If you would like to visit us on one of our club nights, arrange a raid from another club, or enquire about membership of our club, please call the Titsey Club Secretary (Sue Lippmann) on 07976 836363.

 You may break me but you shall not bend me